JetBrains/inspection-plugin/README.md

 * `quiet`: do not report inspection messages to console, only to XML file (false by default)
 * `config`: configuration file location

-If you with to change location of report file, you should specify it in closure for particular task, e.g.
+If you wish to change location of report file, you should specify it in closure for particular task, e.g.

 ```groovy
 inspectionsMain {